The Top 13 Most Hydrating Foods Your Bones Crave

 While you may know that water is vital for bone health, you may not know that the three most important components of bone are apatite mineral, collagen protein, and water.2 The water within your bones directly affects their strength and density, as well as their ability to remodel.

 Clearly, proper hydration is vital for strong bones.
 For example, it ensures that the stress hormone, cortisol, remains at a consistent level.
 Studies have shown that dehydration increases the release of cortisol, as well as the related stress hormones, epinephrine and norepinephrine.
-As explained in the Save Our Bones Program, cortisol accelerates bone loss.
+As explained in the Osteoporosis Reversal Program, cortisol accelerates bone loss.

 Inadequate fluid intake also causes the kidneys to slow urine production.
 The kidneys are responsible for maintaining the appropriate pH balance that is vital to maintain bone mass.
 When you are dehydrated, kidney function slows, allowing for toxins to build in your body and for an acidic environment to follow.